kolibrio/Final-472/README.md

 My experience with it was very intriguing and somewhat uncomfortable.
 I think this device is safe, but there isn't a lot of understanding of the risks to ones mind if they are in prolonged exposure to it.

+Unfortunately, during gallery install, I fried my Teensy and have been unable to replace it, so I do not have documentation of the project working in it's non-clamped state.
+The video shows exactly how it looks but with clamps for the drying epoxy.